raspberrypilearning/install-raspberry-pi-desktop/en/step_1.md

 TODO - need a picture of a computer running Raspberry Pi Desktop.

-This is a great way to recycle old hardware which is no longer capable of running the latest version of Windows or macOS.
+Running the Raspberry Pi Desktop is a great way to recycle old hardware which is no longer capable of running the latest version of Windows or macOS.

+It also comes pre-installed with lots of tools useful to get started with coding and digital making.

 **Warning:** installing Raspberry Pi Desktop on a computer will delete all the data on it, so be sure to have backed up anything you need.